pelotom/effectful/README.md

 # Monad Syntax
 ---

-Monad syntax is a small macro library that allows you to write monadic code in a more natural style, by embedding effectful expressions in other effectful expressions rather than explicitly naming intermediary results.
+Monad syntax is a small macro library that allows you to write monadic code in a more natural style than that afforded by `for`-comprehensions, embedding effectful expressions in other effectful expressions rather than explicitly naming intermediary results.
 The idea is similar to that of the [Scala Async](https://github.com/scala/async) library, but generalized to arbitrary monads (not just `Future`).

 ## Quick start